stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="applications-list"></a>
 ### List Applications

-You may list your tenant's applications as described in [List Tenant Applications](#tenant-applications-list).
+You may list your tenant's applications: as described in [List Tenant Applications](#tenant-applications-list).

 <a class="anchor" name="applications-search"></a>
 ### Search Applications